Popular matchings with weighted voters: -hardness

-Note that all agents outside the two edge gadgets have weight one, while each edge gadget contains one agent of weight four and six agents of weight two.
+Note that all agents outside the two edge gadgets have weight one, while each edge gadget contains one agent of weight two and six agents of weight four.
 Thus, all but 14 vertices have weight one, and the remaining vertices have weight two or four.